 Prior to joining Stirling I was a post-doctoral research fellow at the Centre for Globalisation and Regionalisation at the University of Warwick where I worked on the FP-7 funded project Global Reordering: Evolution through European Networks (GR:EEN).
 My PhD is from the University of Glasgow.

 My research is closely mirrored in my teaching where I aim to bring the outside international context into the classroom wherever possible through active learning methods like simulations or role-play exercises.
 I also advocate a strong employability focus in my teaching, with emphasis on the transferable skills helpful to a competitive international politics job market.
-In 2019 I received a student nominated RATE runner-up award for Innovation in Online Teaching as well as a Teaching Impact Award from the University of Stirling for my work on active learning and the use of simulations.
+In 2019 I received a student nominated RATE runner-up award for Innovation in Online Teaching as well as a Teaching Impact Award from the University of Stirling for my work on active learning simulations to mimic real world international negotiations.

 Recognising and Advancing Teaching Excellence (RATE) Runner-Up Award for Innovation in Online Teaching